 Gary Colclough's,

 practice encompasses drawing, sculpture and projections.
-Central to his work is the presentation of hand-drawn images combined with diagrammatic wooden
+Central to his work is the presentation of

 structures, sometimes incorporating 35mm slide projections.